 Focus Area: Data Integration for Student Success

 The Data Integration Cluster is focused on leveraging data to support student success initiatives.
 The cluster shares a desire to enhance existing data processes and platforms to improve the use of data in decision-making and data literacy at their institutions.
-They have developed a data maturity matrix (DMM) to help institutions better understand and improve their data infrastructure on campus.
-Having recently received a Powered by Publics seed grant, the cluster will embark on a project to implement the DMM for a small set of institutions to determine its overall efficacy.
+They have developed a data maturity index (DMI) to help institutions better understand and improve their data infrastructure on campus.
+Having recently received a Powered by Publics seed grant, the cluster is currently implementing the DMI for a small set of institutions to determine its overall efficacy.

 Cluster 14: Northern Cluster